rejuvyesh/homepage/aboutme.md

 ****

 Thank you for reading, and feel free to get in touch about literally anything.
 Seriously, the best emails begin with “This is random, but…” and end with “…thought this would be relevant to your interests.”
+See [Contact](/contact.html) for details.

 Signing Off!